jillesvangurp/rankquest-core/README.md

-Rankquest is a simple rank evalution toolset that can be used to benchmark any API that returns search results.
+Rankquest is a kotlin multiplatform rank evalution library that can be used to benchmark any API that returns search results.

+## Rankquest Studio

+Rankquest powers [Rankquest Studio](https://rankquest.jillesvangurp.com).
+This is a nice web UI for creating and evaluating test cases that uses rankquest core.
+Using it require no installation.
+Everything happens in the browser and your configuration and test cases are stored locally in the browser.
+Like rankquest-core, Rankquest Studio is open source and you can find the source code [here](https://github.com/jillesvangurp/rankquest-studio).

+## Features

+This library provides portable implementations of common search rank evaluation algorithms.
+Currently it supports:

+- PrecisionAtK
+- RecallAtK
+- MeanReciprocalRank
+- ExpectedReciprocalRank
+- DiscountedCumulativeGain
+- NormalizedDiscountedCumulativeGain

+Additionally it provides a lot of data classes that you can use to work with test cases, plugin configurations, and metric output.
+These data classes are of course Json serializable and are what Rankquest Studio uses for importing and exporting these as well.

 ## Why?